UGLI Webinar Series: Whitehat SEO CEO Interview

 How to convert leads into customers

-It's a really annoying thing because salespeople are often very smart their driven by the numbers and if they can be more efficient in what they do, then they will absolutely jump over any kind of system and help that you can give them.
-The trick is to not make them learn a new software, new CRM system, a new way of doing things, but to just help them be more efficient in what they are doing.
+It's an annoying thing because salespeople are often very smart their driven by the numbers and if they can be more efficient in what they do, then they will jump over any kind of system and help that you can give them.
+The trick is to not make them learn a new software, a new CRM system, or a new way of doing things, but to just help them be more efficient in what they are doing.

-Fantastically clear, very clear to understand.
+Fantastically clear, and very easy to understand.
 What I want to know more then is:

 - What's your methodology?